BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 - **1980s**: The use of programmable sound generators in consoles like the Nintendo Entertainment System (NES) allowed for more varied and complex compositions.
 Games like _Super Mario Bros_ featured memorable melodies that became iconic.
 - **1990s**: The advent of CD-ROM technology enabled the use of recorded audio, leading to richer and more immersive soundtracks.
 Games like _Final Fantasy VII_ utilized orchestral scores to enhance storytelling.
 - **2000s**: The implementation of adaptive music systems became more prevalent.
 For example, _Halo 2_ Featured a dynamic soundtrack that responded to in game events, intensifying the player's experience.
 - **2010s and Beyond**: Advances in audio technology and game design have enabled even more sophisticated adaptive music systems.
-Games like _The Last of Us_ and _Red Dead Redemption 2_ feature dynamic soundtracks that enhance immersion and emotional impact depending on the players choices.
+Games like _The Witcher 3: Wild Hunt_ and _Red Dead Redemption 2_ feature dynamic soundtracks that enhance immersion and emotional impact depending on the players choices.

+As technology continues to advance, the potential for even more dynamic and responsive game music grows, promising richer experiences for players.